cshum/drupal-seed/README.md

 #Drupal Seed

-A Drupal 7 seed package that aims to automate setup tasks, preconfigured with a number of contrib modules for an efficient setup Drupal 7 project.
+A Drupal 7 seed package that aims to automate setup tasks, preconfigured with a number of contrib modules for setting up a Drupal project efficiently.

 ### Preparation
 Pre-requisites: PHP 5 FPM, MySQL, Nginx, Drush installed.